-The Baker Institute's Aboriginal Health is a national program of research which began in Central Australia and has expanded to include additional sites at Melbourne and Sydney.
+The Baker Institute's Aboriginal Health Domain is a national body of research which began in Central Australia and has expanded to include additional sites at Melbourne and Sydney.

 Baker Heart and Diabetes Institute Central Australia, located in Alice Springs, was founded in 2007 becoming the second health and medical research institute to be located in the Northern Territory and the first in Central Australia.
 It was established to help address the profound disadvantage experienced by Aboriginal people in central Australia and throughout the Northern Territory through scientific research that is rigorous, culturally appropriate and ethically sound.

 While the Baker Institute's Aboriginal Health places emphasis on the needs of people in the Northern Territory, our expertise in research spans many other jurisdictions and enables contributions in Aboriginal and Torres Strait Islander health spanning from major cities to the most remote communities in Australia and collaborations which address global Indigenous health more generally.

 We are dedicated to carrying out collaborative research projects in response to community needs that build much needed knowledge and that provide practical contributions to Aboriginal and Torres Strait Islander peoples' health.
 While research is our main business, we are much more than a collection of research projects.

 As a clinical service provider, we provide outreach health services to Central Australian remote communities and Alice Springs Hospital in order to improve access to specialist care.
 In the way we do our business, we are dedicated to supporting capacity building within the communities and organisations we work with, as well as our own staff's development.